fwji/openshift-monitoring/README.md

 # openshift-monitoring
-This guides used sample OKD templates for deploying bring-your-own prometheus and grafana.
+This guides used sample OKD templates for deploying bring-your-own Prometheus and Grafana.
 The links of the original templates repository are listed below:

 [https://github.com/openshift/origin/tree/master/examples/prometheus](https://github.com/openshift/origin/tree/master/examples/prometheus)
 [https://github.com/openshift/origin/tree/master/examples/grafana](https://github.com/openshift/origin/tree/master/examples/grafana)

 ## Introduction
-When it comes to applicaiton monitoring on openshift, Openshift Prometheus Cluster Monitoring feature is usually the first showing up on the google search result.
-It is a openshift feature that can be installed by one command via Openshift ansible playbooks.
+When it comes to application monitoring on Openshift, Openshift Prometheus Cluster Monitoring feature is usually the first showing up on the google search result.
+It is an Openshift feature that can be installed by one command via Openshift ansible playbooks.
 It packages both Prometheus Operator and Grafana in a single installation.
-It shoulds like a one click approach for all your monitoring needs, except well, it is not!
-The Prometheus Cluster Monitoring is not meant ot be modifed in anyways by the user when it comes to the scrape targets and other prometheus configuration.
-Its purpose is to monitor a selective of openshift and kubernetes namespaces and provide a dashboard view on Grafana to show the user how the kubernetes system is doing.
-As a result, you cannot really rely this feature for your day-to-day application monitoring needs.
-For application monitoring on Kubernetes, there are currently two approach to setup Prometheus on your cluster: 1. standalone Prometheus deployment yaml provide by Openshift and 2.
+It shoulds like a one-click approach for all your monitoring needs, except well, it is not!
+The Prometheus Cluster Monitoring is not meant to be modified in anyways by the user when it comes to the scrape targets and other Prometheus configuration.
+Its purpose is to monitor a selective of Openshift and Kubernetes namespaces and provide a dashboard view on Grafana to show the user how the Kubernetes system is doing.
+As a result, you cannot rely on this feature for your day-to-day application monitoring needs.
+For application monitoring on Kubernetes, there are currently two approaches to setup Prometheus on your cluster: 1. standalone Prometheus deployment YAML provide by Openshift and 2.
 Prometheus Operator.
-We'll introduce both approach in this guides.
+We'll introduce both approaches in this guide.

 ## Deploy A Sample Application with MP Metrics Endpoint